MR2Heaven Halo Shifter Trim

 Note: When removing your stock or MR2heaven trim, please do not pull the unit from the leather boot itself but rather try to pull from under the ring/trim.
 Pull around the front left clip, then move to the right.
 Lastly, repeat the steps for the left and right rear 2 clips.
 By pulling on the boot itself, you risk the chance of ripping the boot and damaging your new trim.

 1.)
 Fold the top of the shift boot inwards.
 Cut the tip of the leather to the bare minimum to allow the material/tip of the shift boot to fold inwards.
 Attach the boot to the ring and roughly install the 8 screws by sticking it through the ring and boot (DO NOT THREAD ON ANY NUTS AT THIS POINT...)
 Align the boot with one of the 3 stripes facing 12 o clock, 4 & 8 o clock to correctly orient the boot.
 For the 5 o clock position screw circled in green, please use the shortest one provided.
 By completing this step, it allows for a smoother installation as the screws will help hold and line everything up.
+Note, type 3 and 4 rings are a bit more difficult to install due to their holeless nature.

 2.)
 Install the assembled component (from step one) onto the main trim (Make sure you line everything up correctly.
 The 5 o clock direction screw should be placed/located on the recessed part of the underside of plastic trim.
 While installing the washers and nuts, you can pull lightly on the boot to hide excess boot material from sticking pass the rings for a cleaner look.
 Remember, do not use any tools to tighten the trim except a 7mm socket.
 ALWAYS use your hands only, no ratchets etc!!
 Be extra careful around the 5 o clock area.
 DO NOT OVERTIGHTEN any of the bolts/nuts!
 Looser is better than super tight...